spiceai/demos/content-aware-ai/script.md

   - Is fast for Spicy Chat
   - For Pepper to search and answer questions

-"Pepper now has access to data in PostgreSQL, in our data lake, and content from our FTP server.
-And all that data is materialized and accelerated in DuckDB for super fast retrieval."
+"Pepper now has access to data in PostgreSQL, in our data lake, and content from our FTP server."

+"And something that's subtle to highlight here, Spice works with structured data queryable through SQL, and also unstructured data, like the content from these files."

+"And all that data is materialized and accelerated in DuckDB for super fast retrieval."

 "Let's ask Pepper that question again"